lkilpela/ft_printf/README.md

 ## 📝 Evaluation Requirements

-The `libft` project was evaluated based on the following criteria:
+The `ft_printf` project was evaluated based on the following criteria:

 1. **Code Quality**: The code must be clear, concise, and efficient.
 It should be well-organized and easy to read.
+The use of global variables is forbidden and the project must conform to the school's norminette rules.

-2. **Functionality**: All functions must work correctly and handle edge cases.
+2. **Functionality**: The `ft_printf` function must work correctly and handle all format specifiers and flags of the real `printf`.
 The library should not have any memory leaks.

 3. **Compiling**: The library must compile without any errors or warnings.
+The project should compile with the `-Wall -Wextra -Werror` flags.

 4. **Makefile**: The project should include a Makefile that compiles the library and includes rules like `all`, `clean`, `fclean`, and `re`.

-5. **Bonus**: Bonus points were awarded for additional functions that are useful for the rest of the program.
+The Makefile should recompile only the necessary files when a change is made.

 ### 🧑‍💻 Peer Evaluations (3/3)

 Here are some of the comments received during the peer evaluation of the `libft` project:

-> **Peer 1**: "Very good work Lumi!
-We talked a lot of her code and we made tests and all worked well.
-Code is easy to read and all solutions were very nice and easy to understand.
-Good luck to next evaluation!"

-> **Peer 2**: "Lumi did outstanding work on the project and is very knowledgable about all of the code we checked together.
-She was easily able to describe how her code works, and dissect the different portions down to the correct type of return values to be outputted.
-I learned a bit more about NULL , and when and where to use it!
-Keep up the great work."

-> **Peer 3**: "Lumi's code is extremely elegant, more readable than most I've seen so far.
-I feel I learnt a lot from seeing her syntax.
-Code all works and passes the norm, good luck with the rest of the evaluations!"
+> **Peer 1**: "Lumi did a great work with her printf.
+All her functions are smart and efficient, her code is very clean and well organized.
+She also showed a good understanding of subject.
+Well done and good luck with evaluations :)"

+> **Peer 2**: "Lumi had nice and clean printf implementation.
+We ran some tests and went trough the code, everything worked perfectly and there were no norm errors or other issues.
+Once again it was interesting to see different ways to implement the conversions.
+Nice job Lumi!
+Good luck for the last evaluation!"

+> **Peer 3**: "Lumi did a great job!
+We went tru function, it was written very clear and easy to read.
+Lumi was able to explain all her functions very well.
+Was happy t meet you, and keep coding! "

 ## 📜 License